octavia-crompton/pattern_SI/readme.md

 SVE_tr-10,d-1.6 :
 	plots of all the training simulations with storm duration = 40 min, and rain depth = 1.6 cm.
-	All other training simulations can be
+	All other training simulations can be visualized in

 validation_figures :